India kicks off world's biggest election in remote northeast

 An efficient administrator, Modi is liked by big business in a country entangled in red tape.

-Overseas investors have bought Indian shares worth $4.46 billion and bonds worth $5.8 billion in 2014, in part on the hope the BJP will come to power.
+Overseas investors have bought Indian shares worth $4.46 billion (2.68 billion pounds) and bonds worth $5.8 billion (3.4 billion pounds) in 2014, in part on the hope the BJP will come to power.
 Indian shares hit a record high on April 3 and the rupee rose to 59.5950 on April 2, its strongest in eight months.

 But Modi is tainted by accusations that he failed to stop or even encouraged anti-Muslim riots in 2002 in the state of Gujarat, where he is chief minister.
 At least 1,000 people died in the violence, most of them Muslims.